 - Spread 2 tablespoons olive oil over the bottom of a medium baking dish with low sides or a jellyroll pan.
 Add mushrooms and roll them around in the oil to coat.
 Turn them so they are stem side down.
 Sprinkle them with 1/2 teaspoon of salt and several grinds of fresh ground pepper.

 - Roast the tomatoes in the bottom third of the oven and the mushrooms in the top third for 1 1/2 hours, flipping both over after 45 minutes.
 Remove trays from the oven. (note: cook tomatoes for an extra 5-15 minutes if there’s still a lot of liquid in the pan, checking every 5 minutes until the pan juices are reduced and thickened) Add sliced onion and olives to the tomatoes immediately and gently stir to combine, while the pan is still hot, so the onions soften and all the flavors meld.
 Slice the larger mushroom caps in half, if you like, and add the mushrooms to the mix.
 Stir gently to combine.
+Add a splash of balsamic vinegar if you like.

 - Heap the grilled tomato and mushroom mixture onto a platter surrounded by the grilled bread.
 Garnish with fresh thyme, if you like.
 Enjoy!